rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 AWS_S3_BUCKET_PROXY_URL=https://dronahq.example-proxy.com
 ```

+#### `AWS_S3_ENDPOINT`
+Specifies a custom S3-compatible endpoint URL for AWS SDKs and tools.
+Set this when using third-party or self-hosted S3 storage solutions.
+Defaults to AWS's standard S3 endpoint if not set.
+Useful for private cloud deployments or local testing.
+When this variable is set, DronaHQ will internally enable `s3ForcePathStyle`.
+Ensure the endpoint is accessible and correctly configured.

 ### Azure Storage Container Configuration

 You can use an **Azure Storage Container** as a file storage solution with DronaHQ.
 DronaHQ will store uploaded files, application resources, and published applications in the container.